phiresky/timetrackrs/README.md

 ### Rule application

 Each event has a set of "intrinsic tags" given by the data source.
-For example, an intrinsic tag would be `window-title:Hey there! - Youtube - https://youtube.com/watch?v=xyz`
+For example, an intrinsic tag of the window tracking data source would be `window-title:Hey there! - Youtube - https://youtube.com/watch?v=xyz`

+Then there is a set of rules that add more tags based on existing tags.
+These are either simple derivations like "if `software-executable-basename:vlc` then add `category:Entertainment`" or based on external fetchers that retrieve data from external sources.

 The rules are applied iteratively until settled.
 Here is an example rule derivation chain (you can view this for any tag in the UI):